BlackDice/scent/readme.md

 #### Defining action type

-Each action has to be named to be obtainable from the engine later.
-This can be also used for multiplayer game purposes of transmitting action across network.
+Each action type has to be named to be easily identifiable.
+This can be also used for multiplayer game purposes of transmitting actions across network.

 	aMove = Action 'move'

+This creates the container for list of actions.
+The list is private and cannot be accessed directly.
+Instead there are methods allowing to modify its contents.

 #### Creating actions

 To create action and add it to the list, simply call `trigger` method.

-	aMove.trigger entity
+	aMove.trigger entity, x, y, z

 First argument is expected to be entity that is about to be influenced by this action.
-Any additional arguments are simply stored and can be obtained later when processing action.
+Any additional arguments are stored with the action and can be obtained later when processing action.

-#### Accessing actions
+#### Processing actions

-Usually there is only need to process all actions in single batch.
-For this there is `each` method.
+Action processing should be done in the batch.
+This conforms to paradigm established by nodes and fits into general sense of the framework.
+Currently there are no means to access single actions from the list nor remove them.

 	aMove.each (action) ->

-Processing action doesn't actually removes that action from the list.
-Actions are generally supposed to be shared and processed differently in multiple systems.
+Method `each` also support passing any subsequent arguments inside every iteration.
+This allows to apply patterns like this if you want to avoid closures.

+	loopAction = (action, data) ->
+		# process action while using some common data

+	aMove.each loopAction, commonData

+There is no support for context of invoked callbacks.
+In case you need one, you have to use `Funtion.bind` or something similar.

 #### Getting action data

-Most of the actions are useless without additional data.
-The actual action object is array-like object meaning that data can be accessed by zero-based index.
+Most of the actions are probably useless without additional data.
+The actual action object is array-like object meaning that data can be accessed by zero-based index in the order they were passed when triggered.

 	aMove.trigger entity, 10, 20, 30
 	aMove.each (action) ->